This day in baseball history: The impossible dream comes true

 Both pitchers were up for it, but Lonborg’s defense let him down early.
 In the first inning, he walked Killebrew with two out.
 Tony Oliva doubled, but Killebrew, a notoriously slow runner, was going to stop at third base.
 However, George Scott, the Boston’s slick fielding first baseman, mishandled the throw in from the outfield, allowing Harmon to score.

 In the third, Lonborg walked Cesar Tovar with two out.
 Killebrew singled.
-Carl Yastrzemski, of all people, misplaced the ball, and Tovar scored from first.
+Carl Yastrzemski, of all people, misplayed the ball, and Tovar scored from first.

 The Twins led 2-0 going into the bottom of the sixth.
 Lonborg was up first.
 As far as we know, Boston manager Dick Williams didn’t consider pulling his ace for a pinch hitter.